Bullrich/bullrich.github.io/_posts/2022-01-21-I-am-a-lazy-developer.md

 categories: blog
 ---

 I’m a lazy developer.
 I automate everything I can so I don’t have to do it.
 There!
-I say it.
+I said it.

 I have even automated this website because I’m too lazy to update the copyright information.